Royal Albert Dock, Liverpool: Albert Dock today

 As well as being the number one tourist attraction in Liverpool, the Albert Dock is also the most visited multi-use attraction in the United Kingdom outside London, with in excess of four million visitors per year.
 Amongst the many attractions at the Albert Dock are the Merseyside Maritime Museum, the Beatles Story and the Tate Liverpool.
 There are also two hotels within the Albert Dock: a Holiday Inn and Premier Inn both located in the Britannia Pavilion.
 All the five warehouses around the dock, referred to as A, B, C, D and E, are Grade I listed buildings.
 Collectively they cover 1.25m sq ft in size, the biggest such group of Grade I listed buildings anywhere in the UK.
 Also listed Grade I is the former dock traffic office.
 Other buildings around the dock are listed Grade II; they are the former hydraulic pumping station, and the swing bridge leading from the dock towards the Pierhead.

 In the aftermath of the dock's regeneration in the 1980s a policy had been adopted to try to attract retailers into the newly created premises within.
 However, after many years of struggling to compete with other major shopping areas in the city, the Albert Dock Company Ltd announced in 2007 a shift into attracting more bars and restaurants.
-As of 2008, bars and restaurants resident in the Albert Dock include Maray, Panam Bar & Restaurant, Revolution Bar, and Whats Cooking?
+As of 2026, bars and restaurants resident in the Albert Dock include Lunyalita, Maray, Panam Bar & Restaurant, Revolution Bar, and Whats Cooking?